darobin/cosmopolis/BRAIN-BUFFER.md

 - [x] make an image pick wish that just returns a random colour from a canvas as an image
 - [x] support installing and uninstalling a wish
 - [x] support triggering a tile for a wish and having it reply
-- [ ] make an image pick wish that returns a picture from fetching an image as blob in its own content
 - [x] when a wish tile is shown, scrollIntoView()
 - [x] affordance to cancel wish, and no affordance to install/like/etc. when shown as wish
+- [ ] make an image pick wish that returns a picture from fetching an image as blob in its own content
+      - [ ] have it offer the option to edit a picture before granting the wish
+      - [ ] write a wish that edits a picture (in the dumbest way)